FroeMic/TUM-IN-Protein-Prediction-1/exercises/24-alignments.md

 * Run BLAST
 * Use retrieved proteins to build a profile \(PSSM\)
 * Use profile \(PSSM\) to query database for more candidates
+* Rebuild Profile
-* Rebuild Profile and repeat with new profile until convergence or another stop criterion is reached
+* Repeat search for candidates with new profile until convergence or another stop criterion is reached

 #### 2. Exercises